Brian Blandford

 Transforming TA Through a Business Lens

 What Brian walked into would barely resemble modern talent acquisition.
-At the time, the operation relied heavily on external sourcing and manual outreach.
+At the time, the operation relied heavily on high-volume external sourcing and manual outreach.

 Over the next decade, Brian helped reshape the function, bringing a structured, business-aligned approach to recruiting.
-He opened geographically aligned recruiting teams, optimized processes, introduced analytics, and consolidated enterprise-wide TA operations — all with a focus on aligning talent strategy to measurable business outcomes.
+He:

 “I didn’t grow up in HR,” he explains.
 “I came from the business.
 TA was aligned to the business — not tucked under HR.”